thecodingmachine/docker-images-php/README.md

 RUN npm run build
 ```

-## Extensions available
+## Differences between fat and slim images

 This image comes with 2 "types": the *slim* and the **fat** image.

-The slim image contains only a set a base PHP extensions.

-Only these extensions are available in the slim image: `calendar ctype curl dom exif fileinfo ftp gettext iconv json mbstring opcache pdo phar posix readline shmop simplexml sockets sysvmsg sysvsem sysvshm tokenizer wddx xml xmlreader xmlwriter xsl zip`

-These extensions are enabled by default.

-The slim image provides a simple way to install the other extensions.
-You would typically use the "slim"
-image in a `Dockerfile` when building your own custom image.
+The slim image enables only a set a base PHP extensions by default, with a simple way to install other extensions when built from a `Dockerfile`.
+You would typically use the "slim" image to build your own custom (and as small as possible) image for production.

-The fat image contains the most commonly used extensions.
+The fat image enables more extensions than the slim image by default (the most commonly used ones) and more extensions can be enabled through environment variables.
+This makes the fat image larger than if you use slim images, but easier to use directly with docker-compose (no `Dockerfile` necessary).
 You would typically use it in a local or CI environment.

 ### Fat image

 Below is a list of extensions available in this image:

+**Enabled by default same as in Slim image:** `calendar ctype curl dom exif fileinfo ftp gettext iconv json mbstring opcache pdo phar posix readline shmop simplexml sockets sysvmsg sysvsem sysvshm tokenizer wddx xml xmlreader xmlwriter xsl zip`

-**Enabled by default (in addition to extensions enabled in Slim image):** apcu mysqli pdo_mysql igbinary redis soap
+**Enabled by default in addition to extensions enabled in Slim image:** `apcu mysqli pdo_mysql igbinary redis soap`

-**Available (can be enabled using environment variables):** amqp ast bcmath blackfire bz2 calendar dba ds enchant ev event exif mailparse msgpack gd gettext gmp gnupg igbinary imagick imap intl ldap mcrypt memcached mongodb pcntl pcov pdo_dblib pdo_pgsql pdo_sqlite pgsql pspell shmop snmp sockets sqlite3 swoole tidy weakref(-beta) xdebug xmlrpc xsl yaml
+**Available (can be enabled using environment variables):** `amqp ast bcmath blackfire bz2 calendar dba ds enchant ev event exif mailparse msgpack gd gettext gmp gnupg igbinary imagick imap intl ldap mcrypt memcached mongodb pcntl pcov pdo_dblib pdo_pgsql pdo_sqlite pgsql pspell shmop snmp sockets sqlite3 swoole tidy weakref(-beta) xdebug xmlrpc xsl yaml`

 **Note**: